KskAdch/TopologicalNumbers.jl/docs/src/index.md

 - `calcChern` to calculate the first Chern numbers in the two-dimensional case,
 - `calcZ2` to calculate the $\mathbb{Z}_2$ numbers in the two-dimensional case,
 - `calcPhaseDiagram` to calculate the phase diagram using the several methods,
-- `calcBerryFlux` to calculate the Berry flux in the two-dimensional case.
+- `calcBerryFlux` to calculate the Berry flux in the two-dimensional case,
+- `calcWeylNode` to calculate the Weyl node in the three-dimensional case,
+- `calcChernSurface` to calculate the Chern numbers in the three-dimensional case,
+- `findWeylPoint` to find the Weyl points in the three-dimensional case.